 How to remove my inbox helper

-The web is awash with sites that claim to offer helpful services but which are in reality nothing more than a front for malicious code that hijacks your web browser, displays intrusive advertising and may steal data.
+The web is awash with sites that claim to offer helpful services but, in reality, are nothing more than a front for malicious code that hijacks your web browser, displays intrusive advertising, and may steal data.
 My Inbox Helper is an example of this type of potentially unwanted program (PUP).

 What is My Inbox Helper?